-Table 9.
-The baseline data summarised for flatback and hawksbill turtles at Long and Sholl Island, including the survey duration, total number of tracks, nesting success and the number of tracks and nests per day24 Table 10: Hatchling orientation data from survey areas on Sholl and Long Islands and for both locations combined Table 11: Qualitative description of Sky42 Whole-of-sky (0 - 90°) Vmag/arcsec2.
-Use as a guide only LIST OF FIGURES Figure 1: Mardie Salt Project disturbance footprint and regional setting, Mardie, Western Australia.
+LIST OF FIGURES

+Figure 1: Mardie Salt Project disturbance footprint and regional setting.
 Red line: mainland survey area Figure 2: Example of nesting habitat on offshore islands (a.
 Angle Island) and on the mainland (b.
-Mardie)6 Figure 3.
-Summary of track census data from routine monitoring locations provided in Table 411 Figure 4: Hatchling orientation data collected at Sholl and Long islands in 2018/19 and 2021/2215 Figure 5: Artificial light monitoring locations and light sources in the Mardie Project Area.
+Mardie Creek East) Figure 3.
+Summary of track census data from routine monitoring locations summarised in Table 4.
+14 Figure 4: Hatchling orientation data collected at Sholl and Long islands in 2018/19 and 2021/2218 Figure 5: Artificial light monitoring locations and light sources in the Mardie Project Area.
 Triangles indicate light monitoring locations during baseline surveys.
 Source: VIIRS 2022 Satellite Data (www.lightpollutionmap.info) Figure 6.
-Whole-of-Sky brightness (Vmag/arcsec2) measured at each monitoring location each season Figure 7.
-Track density of all species on Long and Sholl Islands within the survey area in 2018/19 and 2021/2226 Figure 8: Hatchling orientation indices measured from the emergence point identified as the nest cone.
-A and B: the outermost bearings of the main fan, X: the bearing of the most direct route to the sea and C: offset angle30 Figure 9: Location of hatchling fans measured in pre-construction surveys used to determine baseline hatchling orientation metrics
+Whole-of-Sky brightness (Vmag/arcsec 2) measured at each monitoring location each season Figure 7.
+Track density of all species on Long and Sholl Islands within the survey area in 2018/19 and 2021/22 Figure 8: Hatchling orientation indices measured from the emergence point identified as the nest cone.
+A and B: the outermost bearings of the main fan, X: the bearing of the most direct route to the sea and C: offset angle Figure 9: Location of hatchling fans measured in pre-construction surveys used to determine baseline hatchling orientation metrics